grudelsud/grudelsud.github.io/_posts/2015-05-01-moving-to-github.md

 published: true
 ---

-I'm moving all my content out of my previous wordpress to host it on github pages with Jekyll.
+I'm moving all my content out of my previous Wordpress to host it on github pages with Jekyll.
 Everything is still a bit broken, but all the content is here.
 I don't intend to spend time setting up 301 codes for the few posts I have on my old blog, but hopefully the permalink structure should be the same.
 If you happen to search anything in particular and cannot find it, please contact me via a twitter mention @grudelsud

-here a few links I found quite useful while moving things around and getting aquainted with Jekyll:
+here a few links I found quite useful while moving things around and getting acquainted with Jekyll:

 - [help pages on github](https://help.github.com/articles/using-jekyll-with-pages/)
 - [use jekyll importer](http://import.jekyllrb.com/docs/wordpressdotcom/)